awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateModel.md

 The location of the primary docker image containing inference code, associated artifacts, and custom environment map that the inference code uses when the model is deployed into production\.
 Type: [ContainerDefinition](API_ContainerDefinition.md) object
 Required: Yes

- ** SupplementalContainers **
-The additional optional containers to deploy\.
-Type: Array of [ContainerDefinition](API_ContainerDefinition.md) objects
-Array Members: Maximum number of 5 items\.
-Required: No

  ** Tags **
 An array of key\-value pairs\.
 For more information, see [Using Cost Allocation Tags](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html#allocation-what) in the *AWS Billing and Cost Management User Guide*\.